 If the problem and activity subjects and the time frames are included, then it should also be possible to use a modified version of the SRS Risk Value Matrix to score or grade the several elements needed for eventual inclusion in the IPL.
-In order to illustrate, imagine the 100 + location-specific Site problems as the primary subjects of the evaluation and as forming the matrix within which address the problem are set within the matrix in Figure 15.
-On the one hand are the activities designed to simply contain the problem - to create min safe conditions that would not exist except for the surveillance and maintenance process.
-They are represented by the solid shapes.
-(Activity A in the figure) On the other hand the activities that are intended to solve the problem or to reduce the problem's baseline risk - are represented by the orange line.
-Note that the path cut by the risk reducing activity is not continually downward - as risks are created by the remedy in the course of finally addressing the risk posed by the problem, and the min-safe activity protects until the reduction begins.
+In order to illustrate, imagine the 100 + location-specific Site problems as the primary subjects of the evaluation and as forming the matrix within which ameliorating activities sit.
+The significance of the risk to receptors, as posed by the problem (and as scored by the receptor criteria of the RVM - see Figure 11), would be seen on the vertical axis; the expected duration of the problem and what will happen to the risks over time would be seen on the horizontal axis.
+Figure 14 graphically shows the matrix and the red line reports what will happen to the risk if the problem is not addressed.